zzybluebell/tp/docs/UserGuide.md

 ### 4. Logging out as a manager : `logout`

-Log out as a manager.
+Logs out as a manager.

 Format: `logout`